-Science Day at NIH
+Science Day for Students at NIH

 Entering the fields of health care and science can be a challenge for youth from disadvantaged communities.
 However, participating in academic enrichment programs and connecting with mentoring support can inspire youth to overcome some challenges and help prepare them for biomedical careers.

 The annual Science Day at NIH is a collaborative event sponsored by the National Institute on Minority Health and Health Disparities (NIMHD), the National Library of Medicine (NLM), the Friends of the National Library of Medicine (FNLM), Mentoring in Medicine, Inc. (MIM), and the Association of American Medical Colleges (AAMC).